reduardo7/Match/README.md

 ... and well, you already know what it returns.
 Each coincidence (each character) will be injected in the %s placeholder of your template.

-Hope you like it, Happy Coding!
+Hope you like it, cheers.